maui-pss/maui-build/README.md

 Tasks are chained, so after a resolve a build will automatically be executed.

 Every time the manifest file changes you have to type the above command.

-## Remarks

-Change every *maui-0.1* occurrency with the version you want to use.